ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Container/readme.md

 ## Steps

 ### 1. Clone the GitHub repository
-Clone the GitHub repository that contains code used in this tutorial.
+This repository contains the code used in this tutorial.
 ```
 git clone https://github.com/ibm-build-labs/Watson-NLP
 ```